oracle/fastr/documentation/dev/building.md

     export PKG_LDFLAGS_OVERRIDE="\"-L/lib/x86_64-linux-gnu/ -L/usr/lib/x86_64-linux-gnu/\""

-Note that if more than once location must be specified, the values must be quoted.
+Note that if more than one location must be specified, the values must be quoted.

 ### Caching recommended packages